 The softer the lead the darker the mark will be on your drawing surface.

 Common “B” pencils

 - You will also have an HB grade.
 This grade is in the middle of the “H” and “B” grades.

 - Draw a box with each grade of a pencil to understand the value each pencil offers.
 This is one of the best drawing tips for beginners.

-- Having the right pencil for shading is crucial, and this exercise will help you to know what pencil will be appropriate for every situation you come across.
+- Having the right pencil for shading is crucial, and this exercise will help you know what pencil will be appropriate for every situation you encounter.

 These are my favorite drawing pencils.

 There are so many different drawing and sketching paper brands available, and I think I have tried them all over the years.